Annual Faculty, OAA, Staff, Postdoc Training Requirement

 Faculty and other academic appointees have the opportunity to fulfill the training requirement by either: 1) attending an in-person training, or 2) completing the online course titled Bridges: Taking Action.

 - In-person Training.
 Equal Opportunity Programs offers an in-person training once per quarter for faculty and other academic appointees.
 Each training will be held at the Office for Equal Opportunity Programs, 5525 S. Ellis Ave.
 Rm 170.
 Faculty and OAAs can register by completing the registration form.
-The fall quarter training will be offered Wednesday, November 6 from 12pm-1pm.

 - Online Training.
 An email from the online training provider, LawRoom, will be sent to new faculty and other academic appointees within approximately 6-8 weeks of appointment, with detailed instructions, the deadline for completion, and a link to the course.
 The course is an alternative to the In-Person training to complete the training requirement.